eabglobal/juniper/docs/index.rst

           CodeUri: ./dist/processor.zip

-Juniper is responsible for building the artifact for you lambda function based on the parameters you specify in the manifest file.
+Juniper is responsible for building the artifact for your lambda function based on the parameters you specify in the manifest file.
 You can use the generated file however you wish to.
-If you choose to use SAM as to define your resources, a basic development/deployment workflow would be:
+If you choose to use SAM to define your resources, a basic development/deployment workflow would be:

     >>> juni build
     >>> sam build
     >>> sam deploy

-Using juni along sam is highly recommended.
+Using juni with sam is highly recommended.
 Keep in mind that you can use the generated artifact to manually update a lambda function from the AWS console.
 Or you can also use the AWS cli to update a lambda function: